-Aid Application Deadlines
+Financial Aid Application Deadlines

-The Priority Deadline for financial aid is March 2nd of each year.
+The Priority Deadline for financial aid is March 2 of each year.
 Students applying by the Priority Deadline will be considered for all sources of financial assistance based on eligibility.
 Students applying after the deadline will be awarded financial aid based on availability of funds.

-Students are encouraged to apply as soon as possible after January 1^{st} and before March 2^{nd} in order to receive the best financial aid packages for the following academic year.
+Students are encouraged to apply as soon as possible after January 1, and before March 2, in order to receive the best financial aid packages.